FWinkler79/SpringCloudPlatform/README.md

 * Config Client
 * Spring Boot Actuator

-- Uses configs from config-server to configure itself.
+- Currently does not use configs from config-server but brings its own.
-- Must start independently of config-server.
+- Startup is independent from config-server

 # Reservation Service